RatingPosterDB/rpdb-help/emby.md

 - [Docker](https://github.com/RatingPosterDB/rpdb-folders-docker/blob/main/README.md)

 For more details, there is a [Quickstart Guide](https://github.com/RatingPosterDB/rpdb-folders/wiki/Quick-Start-Guide) and an [Advanced Usage Guide](https://github.com/RatingPosterDB/rpdb-folders/wiki/Advanced-Usage) available for the RPDB Folders app.

-## Dedicated RPDB Plugin (less features)

-You can also use the dedicated RPDB Plugin for Emby, but it has a lot less features compared to the RPDB Folders app.

-To install the RPDB Plugin for Emby, you can follow [this guide](https://github.com/RatingPosterDB/RPDB-Emby-Plugin/blob/main/README.md)